Understanding Sarcoma

 Who gets sarcoma?

 Sarcomas are rare.
-About 17,000 new cases are diagnosed each year in the U.S., according to the National Cancer Institute.
-Roughly 225,000 Americans are living with it.
+About 18,000 cases are diagnosed in the U.S. every year, according to the National Cancer Institute.
+Roughly 229,000 Americans are living with sarcoma.

 Risk factors include:

-Youth: About half of all sarcomas occur before age 40.
-This may be in part because sarcomas often form during growth spurts.
+- Youth: About half of all sarcomas occur before age 40.
+This may be because sarcomas often form during growth spurts.

-Family history: Families that have certain rare cancer syndromes are more likely to get sarcomas.
-OHSU offers expert genetic counseling and testing to help patients and families assess and manage risk.
+- Family history: Families with rare cancer syndromes are more likely to get sarcomas.
+OHSU offers expert genetic counseling and testing to help you assess and manage risk.

-Other: People who've had radiation therapy, who have a damaged lymph system or who've been exposed to certain chemicals also have a higher risk.
+- Other: You’re at higher risk if you’ve had radiation therapy, a damaged lymph system or been exposed to certain chemicals.

 Sarcoma survival rates

-Survival statistics are usually expressed by a percentage known as the five-year relative survival rate.
-This statistic compares your likelihood of surviving five years after diagnosis compared to someone of the same age who doesn't have cancer.
+Survival statistics use a percentage known as the five-year relative survival rate.
+This statistic compares your chance of surviving five years after diagnosis compared to someone your age who doesn't have cancer.

-Survival rates depend on the type of sarcoma you have.
-They are higher when sarcoma starts in an arm or leg.
-They are also higher if the cancer is caught before it spreads.
+Survival rates depend on the type of sarcoma.
+They are higher when sarcoma starts in an arm or leg, and when the cancer is caught before it spreads.

-Soft tissue sarcoma: The five-year survival rate is 82% if your sarcoma is found before it spreads, according to the American Cancer Society.
+Soft tissue sarcoma: The survival rate is 83% if sarcoma is found before it spreads, according to the American Cancer Society.
 Ten-year survival rates are similar.
 This suggests that those who survive five years are likely to be cured.

-Osteosarcoma: The five-year relative survival rate is 76% if the sarcoma is caught before it spreads.
+Bone sarcoma: The survival rate ranges from 76% to 91% if the sarcoma is caught before it spreads.

 It’s important to know that survival rates are averages and can’t predict the outcome for any one patient.
 It's also important to know that these rates reflect the treatments that were available five or more years ago.